-As for formulas, not every variable is allowed to be defined as a function of another variables.
+Not every variable is allowed to be defined as a function of another variable.
 If tables are allowed, you can find the icon of a graph next to the variable you want to define.

 Once you click on the icon, a dialogue box appears to define the table.
 The example below shows a table input for a time dependent temperature boundary condition.
 The data can be uploaded in CSV format or dynamically manipulated at the interface.